haven1433/HexManiacAdvance/README.md

 Go visit the [releases](https://github.com/haven1433/HexManiacAdvance/releases) page to grab the latest public build.

 Visit the [Wiki](https://github.com/haven1433/HexManiacAdvance/wiki) to see a user guide, tutorials, and other resources.

+Visit the [Discord](https://discord.gg/x9eQuBg) to connect with other users.

 Running HexManiacAdvance requires Windows and .Net 6.0.